h5o/h5o-js/README.md

 This project originally lived on Google Code, and for the time being, the downloads still reside there: https://code.google.com/p/h5o/downloads/list

+If you like this tool, please consider [a charitable donation](https://www.ammado.com/community/112794) to Ocean Voyages Institute (Project Kaisei).

 ## Original README ##

 The current (Nov, 2009) HTML5 draft defines quite a precise algorithm, for producing an outline for HTML documents. h5o is an implementation of the algorithm in JavaScript.